How software testing is done

 - Testing is too expensive

-There is a saying amongst software testing experts, that goes a little something like this: “if you spend less on testing during the development phase, then you will invariably spend much more on fixes afterwards.”
+There is a famous saying amongst software testing experts.
+“If you spend less on testing during the development phase, then you will invariably spend much more on fixes afterwards.”

-It has never been a better time to outsource your testing requirements, with access to experienced professionals both freeing up internal resource and allowing more work to be completed.
+It has never been a better time to outsource your testing requirements.
+Gain access to experienced professionals and free up internal resource.
+This also then allows for more work to be completed.

 - Anybody can test software

-As part of theICEway ecosystem of companies, along with ICE and CRIBB Cyber Security, eTestware follows a core set of values and objectives – always with our clients and our people at the forefront of our thinking.
+eTestware is part of theICEway ecosystem of companies, along with ICE and CRIBB Cyber Security.
+Our software testers follow a core set of values and objectives.
+We always keep our clients and our people at the forefront of our thinking.

 Top Tip